-Academic Advisory begins promptly at 7:38 a.m.
-A warning bell rings at 7:35 a.m. and the LATE bell rings at 7:38 a.m.
-Students who are late to school need to sign in at the Greeter’s Desk and present a parent note of excuse.
+Academic Advisory begins promptly at 7:30 a.m.
+Students enter school when the bell rings at 7:26 a.m. and the LATE bell rings at 7:30 a.m.
+Students who are late to school need to sign in at the greeter’s desk and present a parent note of excuse.
 Excessive lateness to school may result in a disciplinary consequence.

 Other than this procedure, once you arrive at school, you are to remain on school grounds at all times.
-Leaving school grounds without permission is truancy and will be handled according to our District Code of Conduct.
+Leaving school grounds without permission will be handled according to our District Code of Conduct.

 Make a point of being prompt!
 Get to school and class on time.
 Excessive lateness to school and to class may result in disciplinary action.

-Academies recognize the accomplishments of their students in character and academic performance.
-Celebrations occur as necessary within each academy and quarterly with grade level assemblies held during the school day.
+CVMS recognizes the accomplishments of our students in behavior and academic performance.
+Celebrations occur as necessary within each academy and school-wide as indicated on our school calendar after each marking period.

-Each of you will have textbooks loaned to you during the year.
+Each of you will have books and other resources loaned to you during the year.
 You are responsible for paying for these books if they are lost or damaged.
 Know where your books are at all times and do not lend them to others unless you are willing to assume responsibility if they are lost or damaged.
 Report all lost books to your teacher immediately.
-All textbooks are to be covered at all times.

 Bus transportation is a privilege.
 Under no circumstances will we compromise safety for inappropriate behavior.
 Unsafe bus behavior may result in bus riding privileges being suspended.
 If you are assigned school bus transportation, you may ride only your assigned bus.
 You will be picked up and dropped off at the same stop each day.
 Students will not be permitted to ride home on a different bus.
 If a change needs to be made for childcare, parents can fill out a form found on our website:

 After-school Bus at 3:30 p.m.—Dismissal time is 2:15 p.m.
-The School District provides busses at 3:30p.m. on Mondays, Tuesdays, Wednesdays, and Thursdays for those of you who have permission to stay for extra help, are kept for after-school detention, and/or wish to participate in a club or activity.
+The School District provides buses at 3:30 p.m. on Mondays, Tuesdays, Wednesdays, and Thursdays for those of you who have permission to stay for extra help, are kept for after-school detention, and/or wish to participate in a club or activity.
 Please note that the late bus stops are “batched” and your child may not be dropped off at his or her regular bus stop.
-The bus company determines the late bus stops based on the students on the bus and where they live, and amends as necessary.
+The bus company determines the late bus stops based on the students on the bus, and where they live, and amends as necessary.